Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Introduction

-The aforementioned papers have added much to our understanding of the convergence of AA in the past decade, and this paper joins the conversation by establishing the improved root-linear convergence factor of AA over the fixed-point iteration.
-To the best of our knowledge, this paper is the first to present such an improvement which clearly shows AA has a better asymptotic convergence factor than the fixed-point iteration.
-Notably, our approach to proving the claim is novel and does not utilize the notation of gain as defined in prior works \citep{Evans2020,pollock2019anderson,pollock2021anderson}.
+The aforementioned papers have added much to our understanding of the convergence of AA in the past decade, and this paper joins the conversation by establishing the improved root-linear convergence factor of AA over the fixed-point iteration { in the case of iterations with symmetry}.
+To the best of our knowledge, this paper is the first to answer this open question and present a bound which clearly shows AA has a better asymptotic convergence factor than the fixed-point iteration.
+Notably, our approach to proving the claim is novel and does not utilize the notation of gain as defined in prior works, see \cite{Evans2020,pollock2019anderson,pollock2021anderson}.
 Furthermore, our results only require common assumptions found in the literature.
-For example, we assume the Jacobian matrix of the operator $q$, for which we desire to compute fixed-points, is symmetric at fixed-points \citep{scieur2019generalized,NIPS2016_bbf94b34}.
+For example, we assume the Jacobian matrix of the operator ${q}$, for which we desire to compute fixed points, is symmetric at fixed points \citep{scieur2019generalized,NIPS2016_bbf94b34}. { It is worth noting that symmetric Jacobian matrices often arise in fixed-point problems related to optimization.
+For example, minimizing $f(x)$ corresponds to the fixed-point problem $\nabla f(x)=0$.
+The Jacobian of $\nabla f(x)$ is the Hessian of $f$, which is naturally symmetric.}

+It is also worth noting that positive asymptotic convergence results have been proven for other variants of AA.
+Recently, \cite{DeSterck2024} presented a characterization of the convergence for a restarted version of AA.
+Their results fully describe the behavior of a restarted AA iteration for solving $2\times 2$ linear systems.
+This paper contains similar results to an earlier work, \citep{Both2019}, where the authors proved a restarted version of AA has a better asymptotic convergence factor compared to the fixed-point method.
+Our work differs substantially because we do not study a restarted AA method but a windowed AA method, which uses a sliding window of prior iterates to compute the next iterate.
+We compare different AA variants in Section~\ref{sec:compare}.